TXiang-lab/JPEC/README.md

 #### 2.Genotypes

 Genotypes should be phased into haplotypes in VCF format.
-We recommend using **Beagle 5.2** for phasing.
+One option is using **Beagle 5.2** for phasing.

 ``` R
 ##fileformat=VCFv4.2